The Coronavirus (aka COVID-19) pandemic has seen us all have to face up to the reality of unprecedented changes in our daily lives.

-The uncertainty around the pandemic means we are all very worried and scared, and we need to be kept up to date with the latest information and how it will impact our lives, jobs and the services we use.
+The uncertainty around the pandemic means we are all very worried and scared, and we need to be kept up to date with the latest information and how it will impact our lives, jobs, and the services we use.

-Now that the majority of us are working from home or looking after family at home, it means that the internet has taken an even more important place in our daily lives.
+Now that the majority of us are working from home or looking after a family at home, it means that the internet has taken an even more important place in our daily lives.

-The internet just took centre stage
+The internet just took center stage

 Quite simply, we must now go online more than ever before in order to conduct our daily business.

 So much so that internet service providers like BT’s Openreach have reported a 20% surge in internet use recently.

 This could be to access information about income protection and benefits on the HMRC website, check out the new opening times of a local pharmacy, order groceries online for the first time, or read the NHS’ COVID-19 related information online.